-Dr. Ophira Ginsburg is a scientist at Women's College Research Institute and an assistant professor in the University of Toronto's department of medicine as well as the Dalla Lana School of Public Health.
-She is head of the Cancer Prevention and Screening Program, and director of Familial Oncology at the Central East Regional Cancer Program, RS McLaughlin Durham Regional Cancer Centre.
+Dr. Ophira Ginsburg is a scientist at Women's College Research Institute and an assistant professor in the University of Toronto's Department of Medicine and the Dalla Lana School of Public Health.
+A medical oncologist with a background in cancer genetics and epidemiology, Dr Ginsburg's research is focused on women's health equity and global cancer control.

-Ginsburg and her teams Grand Challenges project will use mobile phone technology to improve breast cancer diagnosis and care in Bangladesh.
+In 2011, to support her collaborative work in Bangladesh, Dr. Ginsburg received a prestigious Rising Stars in Global Health Research Award from Grand Challenges Canada.
+Ginsburg and her team's Grand Challenges project will use mobile phone technology to improve breast cancer diagnosis and care in Bangladesh.
 The result will be a sustainable model to diagnose and treat other chronic diseases in similar low-income countries.
 Watch the video below to learn more.Jump to top page

 Areas of Research